Karl Dönitz: American entry

-Even with operational problems great success was achieved in American waters.
+Even with operational problems, great success was achieved in American waters.
 From January to July 1942, Dönitz's submarines were able to attack unescorted ships off the United States' east coast and in the Caribbean Sea; U-boats sank more ships and tonnage than at any other time in the war.
-After a convoy system was introduced to protect the shipping, Dönitz shifted his U-boats back to the North Atlantic.
-The period, known in the U-boat Arm as the "Second Happy Time", represented one of the greatest naval disasters of all time, and largest defeat suffered by American sea power.
+After a convoy system was introduced to protect shipping, Dönitz shifted his U-boats back to the North Atlantic.
+The period, known in the U-boat Arm as the "Second Happy Time", represented one of the greatest naval disasters of all time, and the largest defeat suffered by American sea power.
 The success was achieved with only five U-boats initially which sank 397 ships in waters protected by the United States Navy with an additional 23 sunk at the Panama Sea Frontier.
 Dönitz put the successes down to the American failure to initialise a blackout along the East Coast of the United States and ship captains' insistence on following peace-time safety procedures.
-The failure to implement a blackout stemmed from the American government's concern it would affect the tourism trade.
+The failure to implement a blackout stemmed from the American government's concern that it would affect the tourism trade.
 Dönitz wrote in his memoirs that the lighthouses and buoys "shone forth, though perhaps a little less brightly than usually".

 By the time improved American air and naval defences had driven German submarines from American shores, 5,000 Allied sailors had been killed for negligible losses in U-boats.
 Dönitz ordered simultaneous operations in the Caribbean Sea.
 The ensuing Battle of the Caribbean resulted in immediate dividends for U-boats.
 In a short time, at least 100 transports had been destroyed or sunk.
 The sinkings damaged inter-island trade substantially.
 Operation Neuland was among the most damaging naval campaigns in the region.
-Oil refinery production in region declined while the tanker fleet suffered losses of up to ten per cent within twenty-four hours.
+Oil refinery production in the region declined while the tanker fleet suffered losses of up to ten per cent within twenty-four hours.
 However, ultimately Dönitz could not hope to sink more ships than American industry could build, so he targeted the tanker fleet in the Caribbean and Gulf of Mexico in the hope that depleting oil transports would paralyse shipyard output.
 33 transports were sunk in July before Dönitz lost his first crew.
 The USN introduced effective convoy systems thereafter, ending the "carnage".